Jorge-Mario-18/Bundesliga/README.md

 I used data for each game played for each team, possession and goals in favor (goals scored).
 I removed any outliers in the data such as games that ended in penalties and a game where Bayern Munich scored 12 goals.

-I've compiled all of the games played by each team and compared what their possesions were vs how many goals they scored.
+I've compiled all of the games played by each team and compared what their possessions were vs how many goals they scored.
 I also presented the averages of each team in terms of possessions vs goals scored.

 It's important to recognize that Bayern Munich as a whole is an outlier